wp-cool-tools/purify-wp-menues/README.txt

 * **Number 6** in [13 Great Free HTML Widgets for WordPress](http://wpaisle.com/wordpress-widgets/free-html-widgets-for-wordpress/) by sam on August 27, 2014
 * **Number 8** in [10 Magnificent Free Menus Widgets for WordPress](http://creativevore.com/wordpress/free-menus-widgets-for-wordpress/) by jatin on July 26, 2014

+= Demo =
+You want to test Purify WordPress Menus before installing on your site?
+Try it out on your free dummy site and [click here](https://demo.tastewp.com/purify-wp-menues).

-= No undesiderable visual effects =
+= No undesirable visual effects =

-The visual appereance of menus in the frontend remains unchanged in most cases.
+The visual appearance of menus in the frontend remains unchanged in most cases.
 If you should see an undesirable visual effect to the menus in your theme you can activate the needed CSS classes on the plugin's options page.

 = Deactivate it and keep your settings =